Skip to main content

 #

 I currently treat Ralph Loop as persistent single-owner execution.
 The same owner keeps driving the work.
 PRD and test spec come first, then the agent runs the long task.
-The point is to preserve context, judgment, and verification clues during long-running work before bringing in more agents.
+It cares more about preserving context, judgment, and verification clues than about adding more agents early.
+Fewer people in the loop can sometimes make ownership much clearer.

 Both patterns share the same idea: define the track before letting the agent run.
-The track needs metrics, boundaries, verification, and keep/discard rules.
+The track needs metrics, boundaries, verification, and rules for what to keep or discard.

 #